{{ summaryTitle }}

 Tens and ones cue Every value is shown as tens and ones.
 No fallback is needed.

 No counting cue The row keeps the numeral and handwriting lines without a count model.
-No count model appears.
+No quantity model appears.

 Digit Formation Cue Map:

-Short digit formation cues used by the number tracing formation guide
+Short digit formation cues used in the formation guide

 0Around and close.Close the circle instead of leaving a loose C.